 What is the Kintsugi Testnet?

-As the Ethereum Foundation prepares to launch the long-anticipated, consensus layer (ETH 2.0), the Kintsugi test network marks the first public exposure of the post-merge Ethereum environment with the transition to proof of stake.
+As the Ethereum Foundation prepared to launch the long-anticipated consensus layer (ETH 2.0), the Kintsugi test network marked the first public exposure of the post-merge Ethereum environment with the transition to proof of stake.

-In this article, you’ll learn about how the Kintsugi testnet originated and why it exists.
-You’ll also learn how to get and send Ether on the testnet, as well as tools to kickstart your development.
+In this article, you’ll learn how the Kintsugi testnet originated and why it existed.
+You’ll also learn how to get and send testnet Ether and tools to kickstart your development.

 What is the Kintsugi testnet?

 The Kintsugi testnet was the first major test network to experiment and familiarize the public with Ethereum in its post-merge context.
-Launched in December 2021 after four short-lived testnets, the Kintsugi testnet is the first public network that has undergone the Merge in preparation for the long-waited consensus layer.
+Launched in December 2021 after four short-lived testnets, the Kintsugi testnet was the first public network to undergo the Merge in preparation for the long-awaited consensus layer.

 Created and maintained by the Ethereum Foundation, the organization behind the community-driven development of the Ethereum chain, the Kintsugi merge testnet launched as a proof of work (PoW) network in parallel with a Beacon Chain running proof of stake (PoS).